Real Estate Talk:

 Many buyers search for the perfect property, and if there is any issue, blemish, or a mouse in a pipe, the buyer will stop the sale.

-A property with structural issues presents the opportunity to reduce the purchase price, renovate and increase the value of the property.
+A property with structural issues presents the opportunity to reduce the purchase price, renovate and increase the property’s value.
 The property with cosmetic issues also provides the opportunity to upgrade and increase the value of the property.
 The gain in both situations can be cashed in when selling or refinancing.

-The second criteria is what can the buyer afford and how much can they afford to invest in the property.
-A buyer should not overextend themselves financially as it is the worst feeling in the world to have big expenses but not enough cash flow.
+. - The second criterion is what can the buyer afford and how much can they afford to invest in the property.
+A buyer should not overextend themself financially as it is the worst feeling in the world to have big expenses but not enough cash flow.

-The third criteria is what I call the “wow factor.”
+. - The third criterion is what I call the “wow factor.”
 There are times when a buyer enters a property and instantly says wow, this is for us.
 The property may need a cleaning, paint, an extra bathroom or an upgraded kitchen, but the light and space inspire the buyer.

 ‘… if a buyer is searching for the perfect property with nothing required, they will be searching for a long time.’